-- Ensure that posters and displays use positive images and celebrate difference and diversity. - Use anonymous question boxes or similar items enabling children to have questions and concerns answered privately where needed. - Ensure that communication between staff and pupils is welcomed and encouraged, and children know how to access members of staff. - Provide provisions for pubertal girls, including sanitary ware and free sanitary towels. - Ensure that discriminatory behaviour is always challenged in any context.
+- Ensure that posters and displays use positive images and celebrate difference and diversity. - Use anonymous question boxes or similar items enabling children to have questions and concerns answered privately where needed. - Ensure that communication between staff and pupils is welcomed and encouraged, and children know how to access members of staff. - Provide provisions for pubertal girls, including sanitary products - Ensure that discriminatory behaviour is always challenged in any context.